jundalisay/superb/content/en/research/say/treatise/b3-notes.md

 Mere verbal criticism is of little moment, when once the meaning is explained; it is the correctness of the idea, and not of the expression, that is material.

-34. The term national revenue, has been sometimes incor- rectly applied to the financial receipts of the state.
-Indi- viduals, indeed, pay their taxes out of their respective rev- enues; but the sum levied by taxation is not revenue, but rather a tax upon revenue, and sometimes unhappily upon capital too.
+34. The term national revenue, has been sometimes incorrectly applied to the financial receipts of the state.
+Indi- viduals, indeed, pay their taxes out of their respective revenues; but the sum levied by taxation is not revenue, but rather a tax upon revenue, and sometimes unhappily upon capital too.

 35. Their profit arises from increase of value effected by the transport upon both the export and the import, by the time they have reached their destination respectively.

-36. I speak here of the adventurers, masters, or tradesmen;
-the mere labourer or journeyman benefits only, as it were, by re-action.
-The farmer, who is an adventurer in agricul- ture, employed in raising products for human sustenance, lies under disadvantages, that very much curtail his prof- its.
-His concerns are too much at the mercy of his land- lord, and of the financial exactions of public authority, to say nothing of the vicissitudes of seasons, to be very gain- ful on the average.
+36. I speak here of the adventurers, masters, or tradesmen; the mere labourer or journeyman benefits only, as it were, by re-action.
+The farmer, who is an adventurer in agriculture, employed in raising products for human sustenance, lies under disadvantages, that very much curtail his profits.
+His concerns are too much at the mercy of his land- lord, and of the financial exactions of public authority, to say nothing of the vicissitudes of seasons, to be very gainful on the average.

 37. The reasoning of this whole chapter is superfluous and inconclusive.
 Where value is left to find its natural level, one class of productive agency will, in the long run, be